 Similar to Stochastics, RSI evaluates price on a scale of 0-100.
 Its primary goal is to determine whether a market is overbought or oversold and if conditions are poised for an immediate change.
 As a general rule, the closer RSI gravitates toward 0, the more oversold a market may be.
 Conversely, values approaching 100 are viewed as overbought.

 Invented by Gerald Appel in the late 1970s, the Moving Average Convergence Divergence (MACD) is favoured by forex traders.
 Like other momentum oscillators, it can be a challenge to derive manually in live-market conditions.
-Fortunately for active forex traders, modern software platforms offer automated functionality.
+Fortunately for active forex traders, modern software platforms offer automated functionality on any time frame.

 The calculation for MACD is as follows: